Let your food be your medicine

 Man on loo suffering from constipation.

-I alluded above that my first encounter with let your food be your medicine was the total cure of my constipation.
+I alluded above that my first encounter with let your food be your medicine was the total cure of you know what.
 This beetroot constipation page makes a great start.
 If you are going to enjoy them regularly then I strongly endorse the modern pressure cooker; solar power means you can use them for free.
-They reduce the cooking time by two thirds.
+They reduce the cooking time by two-thirds.

 Intimidated?